GeoMOER/moer-base-python/docs/units/_unit00/unit00-04_submission_guidelines.md

   unitXX_ex(1-5).pdf
   ```

-- Use the following format for Python scripts:
+- Use the following format for Python code:
   ```
-  unitXX_ex6.py
-  unitXX_ex7.py
+  unitXX_ex(1-5)code.py
   ```

+  📝 *This file should contain all your Python solutions (e.g., from exercises 6–10) in one script, clearly separated and commented.*

 ---